Where I am today stems from a mixture of life experience, formal and informal education.

 On a More Personal Note:

-That said, I do not see my job as to pass power onto you.
-If you’ve been following me for a while you may have noticed I dropped the ‘empowerment’ from my “job title” and that’s because I’m not offering empowerment.
-What I offer is tools, support and insight informed by my experiences.
-I see myself as a resource and guide who walks alongside you on your journey.
+In my work, I do not see it as my job as to pass power onto you.
+Instead, I offer practical tools, caring support and curious inquiry to help you connect (or reconnect) to your personal power.
+You already are the best person to decide how your explorations unfold and what your desination is.
+My role is to use my expertise and experience to create a space that helps you accomplish your goals.
 If you want someone to hand you a pre-fabricated sex life, I’m not your guy.
 But, if you’re ready to dig into yourself and bring forth what is already inside you so that you can step into the pleasure, desire, and personal power you were born to have, we should be chatting.